Skip to content

 Equality delete files identify deleted rows in a collection of data files by one or more column values, and may optionally contain additional columns of the deleted row.

 Equality delete files store any subset of a table's columns and use the table's field ids.
 The delete columns are the columns of the delete file used to match data rows.
 Delete columns are identified by id in the delete file metadata column equality_ids.
-Float and double columns cannot be used as delete columns in equality delete files.
+The column restrictions for columns used in equality delete files are the same as those for identifier fields with the exception that optional columns and columns nested under optional structs are allowed (if a parent struct column is null it implies the leaf column is null).

 A data row is deleted if its values are equal to all delete columns for any row in an equality delete file that applies to the row's data file (see Scan Planning).